KUPIEACEH/go-qris/README.md

     go test ./... -cover
     ```

-## 🚀 Deployment

-Use the configuration files in the `deployments` folder to set up deployment in a production environment.

 ## 🔥 API Endpoints

 To learn more about the available endpoints, you can refer to [Postman Documentation](https://documenter.getpostman.com/view/6937269/2sAYJ1jMc7) 🦸